gitbls/pistrong/README.md

     List all certs for user fred.
 Print the cert contents also if --full specified

 * `pistrong deleteca`
     Delete the whole CA including all user certs.
 You will be asked "are you sure", since this is irreversible and will require that **all** issued certs be replaced.
+Everything.
+Be really sure!

 * `pistrong makevpncert --altsankey "another.SAN.key[,yet.another.SAN.key]"`
     Create a new VPN key and cert with additional SAN keys.
-This can be done without re-installing client certs.

 * `pistrong help`
     Print some online help